Stranton Primary School

 Do you feel safe in school? / Can we make school safer for you? / Do you feel safe on your way to school and on your way home? / Are there any areas of the building which make you feel unsafe or scared?

 It is so important that every one of you feels safe at our school – feeling safe makes learning possible.
 When you feel safe, you are able to take the risks needed to explore, and to try new things in school.
 In school your teachers and teaching assistants try to build relationships with you where you feel free to talk to them about anything.
 They are always there to listen, provide guidance and will help you feel safe and secure.
 In school, we teach you how to keep yourself safe through assemblies on issues such as e-safety and stranger danger and during PSHE lessons.
 We have strict procedures in place to ensure you are safe within school and regularly practise fire and lockdown drills so you know how to keep safe in the unlikely event these things ever happen.
 Our school is always secure – visitors must sign in at the main reception and nobody can get into school without permission.
-Some of you have suggested that some rooms feel unsafe when the lights are out; however, to save money and the environment, it is important that lights are kept off when areas, such as the sports hall, aren’t in use.
 If you do not feel safe when coming to school and going home, please inform an adult who can address your concerns.
 If you walk home alone perhaps you can buddy up with friends and walk home together or ask that your parents walk with you.
-We know that there has been a lot of parents using the car park recently as well as many cars parking outside the school gates near the shops, which are making the area unsafe.
-We are hoping to have the barrier onto the car park working soon so we can manage the volume of cars using the carpark.
-We have also rang the council to ask for traffic wardens to come out to patrol the area to ensure that it becomes a safe space for children and parents to use.
-The playground has finally been resurfaced which has reduced the number of injuries on the yard and we hope to get the wooden frames removed from the field and some new equipment put in its place.
+We know that many cars park outside the school gates near the shops, which are making the area unsafe.
+We are working with the council to ask for traffic wardens to come out on a morning and at the end of the day to patrol the area to ensure that it becomes a safe space for children and parents to use.

 Do you know who to talk to if things outside of school worry you? / Do you feel your teachers listen to you?